-Refundable advances - number and amount

-S3.28 and S3.29

-The number of customers who have paid a refundable advance (security deposit) to secure connection or reconnection to supply.

-There is no definition of "amount" in the Commission's Information Specification.

-The AER's terminology is 'security deposits'.
+ESC Indicator AER Reference Refundable advances - number and amount S3.28 and S3.29 Current definition The number of customers who have paid a refundable advance (security deposit) to secure connection or reconnection to supply.
+There is no definition of "amount" in the Commission's Information Specifi cation.
+Initial discussion The AER's terminology is 'security deposits'.
 We cannot see the value in moving away from the term 'refundable advance'.
 However, we need to define "amount" and with no current definition, it seems appropriate to align with the AER.
 The data reported for this indicator was analysed but not published by the Commission in its most recent performance report.
 We found that the use of refundable advances has all but come to an end, particularly for residential customers.
 We will continue to monitor this situation going forward.

-Align our definition to the AER, while improving clarity:

-'Refundable advances - number' defined as:

-The number of customers who have paid a refundable advance (security deposit) to secure connection or reconnection to supply energy as at the last day of each month within the reporting period.

-'Refundable advances - amount' defined as:

-The aggregate dollar value of all refundable advances (security deposits) held by the retailer as at the last day of each month within the reporting period.

-Submissions support the recommendation.
+Initial recommendation Align our definition to the AER, while improving clarity: 'Refundable advances - number' defined as: The number of customers who have paid a refundable advance (security deposit) to secure connection or reconnection to supply energy as at the last day of each month within the reporting period. ' Refundable advances - amount' defined as: The aggregate dollar value of all refundable advances (security or retailer as at the last day of each month within the reporting period Issues arising Submissions support the recommendation.
+Final decision The initial reserves and stick will be implemented from the QOAO 40 serves